sawyerschool/sawyerschool.github.io/index.md

+---
+layout: default
-# Sawyer McBrayer — Embedded Systems ePortfolio
+title: Sawyer McBrayer — Embedded Systems ePortfolio
+---

 This site showcases embedded projects.
 In this e-portfolio I will take an embedded project and refine it to show more industry level work and technique.